zhuhaow/SpechtLite/README.md

 SpechtLite can:

 * Run HTTP/SOCKS5 proxy server locally to accept requests and then
-* Forward them to different remote HTTP proxy/HTTP over SSL proxy/Shadowsocks proxy or even select them automatically by
+* Forward them to different remote HTTP/HTTP over SSL/SOCKS5/Shadowsocks proxy or even select them automatically by
 * The geographical location, regular expressions rule or/and the speed of the connection.

 The core of SpechtLite consists just a few lines of code invoking [NEKit](https://github.com/zhuhaow/NEKit).
 The app is provided as a demo of how NEKit works and let people test it though I thinks this app works well enough for real usage.